-There are more than 20,000 fish species in the world.
-Of the class Chordata, Pisces is a superclass.
+There are more than 20,000 fish species in the world of the phylum Chordata and superclass Pisces.
 The reason for this is that more than half of the chordates are generally fishes.
 From this category, fishes are classified as either Osteichthyes or Chondrichthyes (bony fish or cartilaginous fish).
-This brings us to the comparison between bony and cartilaginous fish.
+As a result, we’re going to go through a comparison between bony and cartilaginous fish.

-This category of fish is also referred to as Teleostomi.
-It is also considered the largest class in Phylum Chordata.
-These fish are widely recognized because of the following characteristics:
+Sometimes referred to as Teleostomi.
+Considered the largest class in Phylum Chordata.
+Widely recognized due to the characteristics:

-- Their endoskeleton is entirely made of bone
+- An endoskeleton entirely made of bone (Hence bony fish).

-- Their exoskeleton is made up of cycloids (thin bony plates), aligned based on whether the outer edges are spiny or smooth
+- An exoskeleton made of cycloids (thin bony plates).
+Aligned based on whether the outer edges are spiny or smooth

 - They have an operculum on either side of their gills